yesworkflow-org/yw-prototypes/README.md

 YesWorkflow Prototypes
 ======================

 Th yw-prototypes repository contains early implementations of YesWorkflow, an approach to modeling conventional scripts and programs as scientific workflows.

-Instead of reimplementing a script as a workflow meant to be executed by a workflow engine, a YesWorkflow user simply adds special comments to the scripts they already have.
+ YesWorkflow aims to provide a number of the benefits of using a scientific workflow management system without having to rewrite scripts and other scientific sofware.
+Rather than reimplementing code so that it can be executed and managed by a workflow engine, a YesWorkflow user simply adds special comments to existing scripts.
 These comments declare how data is used and results produced, step by step, by the script.
 The YesWorkflow tools interpret these comments and produce graphical output that reveals the stages of computation and the flow of data in the script.

 The image below was produced by YesWorkflow using the comments added to a conventional (non-dataflow oriented) python script: